CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-The entirety of these steps, including the determination of the direction of hysteresis rotation, as well as the correlation between the various levels of bias, polarization, and phase, is ascertained within the initial segment of the <code>phase_calibration</code> function.
+The entirety of these steps, including the determination of the direction of hysteresis rotation, as well as the correlation between the various levels of bias, polarization, and phase, is ascertained within the first part of the <code>phase_calibration</code> function.
 </p>

 <p align="justify" width="100%">